racket/racket/racket/src/README.txt

  Cross-compiling for iOS
 ========================================================================

-To compile the Racket runtime system as a Framework for iOS, use (all on one line) for BC
+To compile the Racket BC runtime system as a Framework for iOS, use (all on one line)

   configure --host=[arch]-apple-darwin
             --enable-ios="[sdk]"
             --enable-racket=racket
+            --enable-bcdefault

 where [arch] is one of